 I had to do something in Taiping — otherwise, it would be wasted to extend a day.
 I walked to Taiping Lake Gardens, which was right beside the town.
 It took just 10 minutes to reach the first landmark, a MacDonald.
 There was no official entrance to the garden, so MacDonald was sort-of a starting point for me.

 Taiping Lake Gardens did not change much after all these years.
-Even though it was transformed from a mine, it seek to be a natural biological park for wildlife.
+Even though it was transformed from a tin mine, it seek to be a natural biological park for wildlife.
 The garden was designed with just one or two trails that made me walked one full round around it.

 I spent nearly two hours in the lake gardens, with about 30 minutes waiting to photograph a large wild turtle that I spotted in one of the lakes.
 I had never seen such a big turtle in a lake before — someone must had “freed” it in a man-made freshwater lake thinking a good deed was done.
 Except for the turtle’s head, I was not able to take a photo of its whole body.

 The last time I was in Taiping Lake Gardens, I spent about an hour chasing after a kingfisher with my DSLR camera.
 I did not bring the heavy camera this time, so I went after larger animals.
-I spotted some monkeys, water monitor lizards, an otter, herons, cranes, terrapins and, of course, the big turtle.
+I spotted some monkeys, water monitor lizards, an otter, herons, cranes, terrapins and, of course, that big turtle.

 At 12:30pm, I finished one loop around the lake garden and came to Rainy Corner Cafe (雨乡.咖啡), which was near the garden.
 I had a healthy dish of chicken brown rice on a staff’s recommendation with a cup of Americano coffee.
 The healthy dish had no oil, less sugar and less salt.
 Perfect.